Kongregate: Kartridge

-In November 2018 Kongregate opened Kartridge, a digital storefront focusing on independent games.
+In November 2018, Kongregate opened Kartridge, a digital storefront focusing on independent games.
 The storefront was available via browser or desktop app and features both premium paid games and free browser-based titles.
-Unlike other storefronts such as Steam, Kartridge is a heavily curated store.
-Kongregate hopes this curation will help spotlight quality games and address discoverability issues indie games commonly face.
-Another incentive offered to developers by the store is an increased revenue share for all games until they reach $10,000 in sales, with games that are exclusive to it having a higher threshold of $40,000.
+Unlike other storefronts such as Steam, Kartridge was a heavily curated store.
+Kongregate hoped this curation would help spotlight quality games and address discoverability issues indie games commonly face.
+Another incentive offered to developers by the store was an increased revenue share for all games until they reached $10,000 in sales, with games that were exclusive to it having a higher threshold of $40,000.

 Kartridge shut down in September 2023.

 Kongregate.io

-In July 2021 Kongregate announced plans for Kongregate.io, a web gaming portal featuring games that use non-fungible tokens.
+In July 2021, Kongregate announced plans for Kongregate.io, a web gaming portal featuring games that use non-fungible tokens.

 Immutable X

-In May 2022 Kongregate announced a team-up with blockchain game tech company Immutable X with a $40 million grant fund for developers who make blockchain games for Kongregate.
+In May 2022, Kongregate announced a team-up with blockchain game tech company Immutable X with a $40 million grant fund for developers who make blockchain games for Kongregate.